janoleko/LaMa/cran-comments.md

-Minor efficiency and stability upgrades
+Minor efficiency and stability upgrades.
 The problem with the example of forward_g does neither occur locally nor with github actions.